deepesdl/deepesdl-doc/docs/guide/user-guide.md

 purpose so each cube definition is both human- and machine-readable and can be ingested and rendered by many existing tools.
-The GeoJSON Feature’s geometry represents the geographical coverage of the cube, while the GeoJSONFeature’s properties provide the remaining details.
+The GeoJSON Feature’s geometry represents the geographical coverage of the cube, while the GeoJSONFeature’s properties provide numerous further details.
 To describe many similar cubes, e.g., for using multiple spatial resolutions for same variables, a GeoJSON FeatureCollection may be used instead.
 To validate the JSON cube specification files, we provide a dedicated online JSON Schema